 Trading on over-the-counter markets requires experience, knowledge and skill.
 Buying and selling physical commodities is speculative and contains a varying degree of risk.
-EBLN DMCC is not regulated by the Financial Conduct Authority (FCA) but the Dubai Multi Commodities Centre in the UAE and means that you will not have access to any Statutory compensation schemes.
+EBLN DMCC is not regulated by the Financial Conduct Authority (FCA) but the Dubai Multi Commodities Centre in the UAE and means that you will not have access to any statutory compensation schemes.
 The buying and selling of physical OTC commodities, such as Gold, Silver, Platinum, Palladium or Rhodium is not a regulated product.
 This means that you are not eligible to any recourse under the Financial Services Compensation Scheme (FSCS) or any compensation scheme.
 In the event EBLN DMCC becomes irreversibly insolvent, unallocated holdings that you the customer may be trading may be deemed an asset of EBLN DMCC and so may be at risk if the customer has not already transferred his holdings, and responsibility successfully to another trading firm through the wind down process.

 The currency exchange rate fluctuations may also have an adverse effect on the value of transactions you may enter into with EBLN DMCC that may be traded in foreign currencies.

 The reason spot commodity trading, and therefore spot gold and silver as well other precious metals are not regulated are because they do not fall under the definition of a “financial instrument” as defined by the financial conduct authority glossary.
 Lending precious metals for the purposes of short selling are also not a regulated activity.
 Short selling of precious metals is not subject to the short selling regulation [Council of 14.01.12 on short selling and certain aspects of credit default swaps 236/2012].
 If you have a short contract and the price of the precious metals goes up this will affect your capital and you may lose it entirely.